One of the questions often considered by anyone who has to pay tax bills to the ATO is ‘how do I earn the most points on this transaction?’.

-There are a few cards on the market that do still offer the ability to earn points for ATO transactions — mainly American Express and select Mastercard and Visa card.
+There are a few cards on the market that do still offer the ability to earn points for ATO transactions – mainly American Express plus some select high-end Mastercard and Visa cards.

-How to pay the ATO with a credit card
+1. Paying the ATO with a credit card directly

-The primary way to make a payment by credit card is to head to the ATO EasyPay Portal and input the reference number given to you by your accountant or the ATO for your payment.
+The simplest way to make a tax payment by credit card is to head to the Government EasyPay website.
+Enter the reference number provided by your accountant or the ATO for your payment, and away you go.
+It’s not always the most rewarding, though – we’ll explain why further below.

 ATO credit card payment fees